Kitware/SMQTK/docs/release_notes/pending_release.diy-ai.rst

 * Updated colordescriptor DescriptorGenerator tests to "skip" when deemed not available so that the tests are not just hidden when the optional dependencies are not present.
+* Updated dummy classes used in classifier service unit tests to match the new DescriptorGenerator API.

 Utils
 * Added additional description capability to ProgressReporter.